openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 [Node](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#node-v1-core)
 API.

-As the window returned by metrics API is likely shorter than required window for scaling decisions, the operator should gather its own average to allow making the scaling decision based on the metrics data.
+As the window returned by metrics API is likely shorter than the required window for scaling decisions, the operator should maintain its own average to allow making the scaling decision based on the metrics data.

 #### Prometheus

 Prometheus queries should be configured to use the correct window already.

-The operator has to handle a metric's data missing or authentication failure.
+The operator has to handle metric data missing or authentication failure.

 Both cases should use a conservative approach of not performing any actions, and not interrupting cluster operation.
-However the operator must be marked as degraded in case of authentication failure and disappearing of a metric.
+However the operator must be marked as degraded in case of authentication failure or disappearance of a used metric.

 ### Workflow for automatic scaling